-Learning outcomes Assessment criteria Knowledge, understanding and skills The learner will: The learner can: Understand the framework of immigration control in the UK 1.1 Identify the sources of immigration law In particular, Immigration Act 1971 Nationality, Immigration and Asylum Act 2002 Immigration, Asylum and Nationality Act 2006 UK Borders Act 2007 Borders, Citizenship and Immigration Act 2009 Immigration Act 2014 immigration rules in HC 395 and linked appendices Home Office policy documents (IDIs, APIs etc).
-Knowledge of Immigration Act 2016 including offence of illegal working inserted into the Immigration Act 1971 at s.24B.
+Learning outcomes Assessment criteria Knowledge, understanding and skills The learner will: The learner can: 1.
+Understand the framework of immigration control in the UK 1.1 Identify the sources of immigration law 1.1 In particular, Immigration Act 1971 Nationality, Immigration and Asylum Act 2002 Asylum and Immigration (Treatment of Claimants, etc.) Act 2004 Immigration, Asylum and Nationality Act 2006 UK Borders Act 2007 Borders, Citizenship and Immigration Act 2009 Immigration Act 2014